Three Common Pitfalls in Implementing Onboarding Solutions

 Consolidation is a mainstay in the notoriously fragmented wealth and private banking landscape, and with climbing costs and squeezed margins, many firms have remoulded legacy infrastructure to support their modern-day businesses.
-But the impact of doing so should not be underestimated: CRM systems designed for the back office are simply unable to support client facing staff and the end client themselves.
-Add to this the extensive documentation and reporting capabilities required for firms to comply today, and businesses risk not only falling down on client service but their capacity to comply in the process.
+But the impact of doing so should not be underestimated: CRM systems designed for the back office are simply unable to support client-facing staff and the end clients themselves.
+Add to this the extensive documentation and reporting capabilities required for firms to comply today, and businesses risk not only falling down on client service but also their capacity to comply in the process.

 With just one in four wealth managers claiming to have a fully integrated system spanning the entire client lifecycle in place, and a further 37% stalled in the earliest stages of technology, wealth managers risk opening themselves up to serious disadvantage in an increasingly competitive and uncertain market.
 Strategic investment in and implementation of purpose-built CLM systems has been proven to increase advisor productivity by more than 50%, improving the client experience by more than 80% and driving a 25-fold uplift in process efficiency.
 As the market faces continued pressure, now is the time for wealth managers to sharpen their processes and ensure they’re on the right side of this curve.

 READ OUR INSIGHTS

 The traditional wealth management model is no longer sufficient for today's dynamic market.
 To thrive, firms must embrace prospecting by crafting a culture that prioritises client segmentation, prospect allocation, performance enhancement, junior banker empowerment, and personalised digital engagement.